xmannii/MehrLocalChat/README.md

 Just download `MehrLocalChat-Setup.exe` from the releases page and run it to install Mehr on your Windows system.

+> **⚠️ Known Issue**: Due to a current Vite limitation, the installer won't create a desktop shortcut automatically.
+You have two options:
+>
+> **Option 1: Pin to Taskbar (Recommended)**
+> 1. Launch the app from Start Menu
+> 2. Right-click the app icon in the taskbar
+> 3. Click "Pin to taskbar"
+>
+> **Option 2: Create Desktop Shortcut**
+> 1. Pin to taskbar first (follow Option 1)
+> 2. Right-click the pinned icon in taskbar
+> 3. Right-click "Mehr" in the menu
+> 4. Click "Properties"
+> 5. Click "Open File Location"
+> 6. Right-click the application and select "Create shortcut"
+> 7. Move the shortcut to your desktop

 ## Features ✨

 - 🤖 **Local AI Integration**: Connects with Ollama to run AI models locally on your machine